hacmorgan/waggawaggadown/notes/plan.md

 Cato is invulnerable to damage but takes a little while to recharge.
 His attack inflicts strong damage

+As the player runs along glenfield road, zombies should spawn

 # Development requirements
 ## Graphics
 ### Maps